Davis Autism Approach® Program

 Option #1 -

-A Davis Autism Approach Facilitator will take the individual through the full program, while coaching their support person on how to reinforce the learning at home, school, work, or in a therapy setting.
+A Davis Autism Approach Facilitator will take the individual through the full program, while coaching a support person (if needed) on how to reinforce the learning at home, school, work, or in a therapy setting.

 Option #2 -